 1. Project planning identifies and reduces potential risks

 In any project, the risk is always lurking in the background.
 What may appear like a small risk to a task could potentially become a bigger threat later during project execution.
-Good project planning allows teams to formulate a strategy to mitigate risks and that smaller tasks roll up into milestones that sync with the larger goals of the project.
+Good project planning allows teams to formulate a strategy to mitigate risks, and smaller tasks roll up into milestones that sync with the larger goals of the project.

 2. Minimizing project failure rates

-Planning is the second phase of project management where the project scope is laid out, and the costs, timeline, deliverables, and details are ironed out.
+Planning is the second phase of project management, where the project scope is laid out, and the costs, timeline, deliverables, and details are ironed out.
 Without planning, certain issues and things will likely be ignored, which can further result in the form of missing crucial details, set deadlines, and eventually deliverables.

 3. Improved communication